wesbarnett/thermint/README.md

 --nblocks.
 Choosing too many blocks will give an uncertainty which is much lower than the true uncertainty.

-When you run the program it will tell you which group (right now coul, vdw, mass, or restraint) and the lambda values and the file.
+When you run the program it will tell you which group (mass, coulomb, vdw, restraint, bonded, and all remaining) and the lambda values and the file.
 At the end of the calculation you'll get a breakdown of the results along with the total free energy change estimate and uncertainty.